ProteinsWebTeam/pfam-docs/docs/pfam-entry.rst

 you may find the text from a Wikipedia article that we feel provides a good description of the Pfam family.

 If a family does not yet have a Wikipedia article assigned to it, there are several ways for you to help us add one.
-You can find much more information about the process in the :doc:`Wikipedia </wikipedia>` section.
+You can find more information about the process in the :doc:`Wikipedia </wikipedia>` section.